badgerloop-software/pod-embedded/middleware/README.md

 Where "IP Address and "Port" are that of the dashboard server.

-This feature uses the [Boost CRC](https://www.boost.org/doc/libs/1_71_0/doc/html/crc.html) library to generate a cyclical redundancy check.
+This feature uses d-bahr's [CRCpp](https://github.com/d-bahr/CRCpp) to generate the cyclical redundancy check.

 ### How to add data